 Follow up orders qualify for 25% discounts within 30 days, and 15% off otherwise.
 EU shoppers can get $50 off and shop Purium here.

 Adaptogen Tincture Blends

 This Stress Manager from Herb Pharm is another good example of an adaptogenic blend made with herbs that work synergistically together.

-This Adrena Soothe, made in collaboration between HerbPharm and Aviva Romm (whose work I really admire) looks amazing.
-I just bought this in April of 2018 (updating this post with this) and it's PHENOMENAL.
-WOW.
-Super duper adrenal support!
+This Adrena Soothe, made in collaboration between HerbPharm and Aviva Romm (whose work I really admire) is fantastic.
+I really enjoy Purium's Chill Spray as well, but this works very well and it works pretty fast too.